tutu0012/UltiToolbox/README.md

 UltiToolbox is built using a modular architecture:
 - 🔧 Core modules written in **Python (PyQt6)** for UI
-- 🪛 Plugins using `.upl` (or other mentioned before) files that expand functionality
 - 💡 Cross-platform ideas, with a focus on **Windows**
 - 📁 Organized code structure for easy expansion
 - 📡 Built-in updater + system-aware setupper